DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/corrections/subpixel_shift.rst

         transform_module:
             visibility: intermediate
             dtype: str
             description: The module to be used for image translation.
-Choose skimage for skimage.transform.SimilarityTransform and scipy for scipy.ndimage.interpolation.
+Choose a method in the Skimage package or in the Scipy package.
-            default: skimage
+            default: scipy
-            options: "['skimage', 'scipy']"
+            options: "['scipy', 'skimage']"

 Key
 ^^^^^^^^^^